auser/poolparty/README.txt

 == DESCRIPTION:

-COMING SOON
+PoolParty makes it easy and simple to configure any cloud of computers.
+In clear language, describe your cloud with language such as:

+pool :cloud do
+ cloud :app do
+  apache do
+   has_virtualhost(:name => "/var/www/sites/poolpartyrb.com")
+  end
+ end
+end

 == FEATURES/PROBLEMS:

-COMING SOON
+* Written in Ruby and Erlang
+* Written from the ground up to be extensible with plugins
+* Easy git-style commands to communicate with your clouds
+* Much much more

 == SYNOPSIS:

-poolparty is written with the intention of being as application-agnostic as possible.
+PoolParty is written with the intention of being as application-agnostic as possible.
 It installs only the basic required software to glue the cloud together on the instances as listed below.

-poolparty is easily configuration.
+PoolParty is easily configuration.
 In fact, it makes little assumptions about your development environment and allows several options on how to begin configuring the cloud.

 == REQUIREMENTS: